 Many prescribed medications (some purchased over-the-counter), and all recreational drugs such as alcohol, cannabis, methamphetamine or MDMA can cause impairment.

-Your chances of having an accident are increased when driving under the influence of alcohol, drugs, or prescription medications.
+Your chances of having an accident are increased when driving under the influence of alcohol, drugs, or prescription medications, especially if you are mixing any of these substances.

 You can be charged even if the substance you took was prescribed by a GP or supplied by a pharmacist.
 Drivers are required to ensure they are safe to drive at all times.